CloudBoost/developers/tutorials/en/sample-apps-java/slackandroidclone.md

         android:choiceMode="singleChoice"
         android:divider="@android:color/transparent"
         android:dividerHeight="0dp" />
 </android.support.v4.widget.DrawerLayout>
 ```
 </span>

 As you can see, we use a DrawerLayout as the root of our xml definition.
 Additionally we use the material design toolbar in order to have more control over our ActionBar.

 #Sign in
 We ask the user to input their preferred username (as a hack to allow you to use ur own names).
 For testing purposes, I have put static names of some team members in CloudBoost.
 Am assuming you will test on 2 emulators, 2 devices or a device and an emulator, which ever suits you best.
-So my testing environment used <code>bengi</code> and <code>egima</code>(I know, I know it seems egoistic but please where I come from, you don't just get to use people's names)
+So my testing environment used <span class="tut-snippet">bengi</span> and <span class="tut-snippet">egima</span>(I know, I know it seems egoistic but please where I come from, you don't just get to use people's names)
 Please feel free to use any name (Granny's, your Ex etc).
-So if one device is using <code>bengi</code> then you'll realize <code>egima</code> is on your team list or vice versae(customize accordingly).
+So if one device is using <span class="tut-snippet">bengi</span> then you'll realize <span class="tut-snippet">egima</span> is on your team list or vice versae(customize accordingly).
 Below is the code for the dialog:

 ==Java==